I’m typically at my best when motivated by the crushing pressure of having to succeed or face the humiliation of abject failure.

 However, it’s not worth it.
 It’s inconvenient.
 In fact, it takes up a lot of space.
 It adds weight to the pack.
 There’s always a chance of spillage and then all your other supplies are wet or it’s a wasted effort.

->

-> But If you’re that worried about saving money, every park I’ve been to offers free water options even as the water fountains remain closed.
+But if you’re that worried about saving money, every park I’ve been to offers free water options even if the water fountains remain closed.
 This is because it’s generally bad form to have guests keeling over from heatstroke.

->

-> But also, theme parks have drinks everywhere.
+But also, theme parks have drinks everywhere.
 Yes.
 They’re a little expensive but you can save money in other places.

 2. Don’t bring a full change of clothes